hfour/wsrun/README.md

 Package Options:
-  --recursive, -r  Execute the same script on all of its dependencies, too                 [boolean] --package, -p    Run only for this package.
-Can be used multiple times.                    [array] -c               Denotes the end of the package list and the beginning of the command.
-Can be
+  --recursive, -r  Execute the same script on all of its dependencies, too                 [boolean] --package, -p    Run only for packages matching this glob.
+Can be used multiple times.     [array]
-                   used instead of "--"

 Misc Options:
   --fast-exit        If at least one script exits with code > 0, abort                     [boolean] --collect-logs     Collect per-package output and print it at the end of each script     [boolean]